-NO SMOKING within 50 feet of rocket preparation areas.
+NO SMOKING within 50 feet of rocket preparation areas or on the range.
 Flammable rocket motors and black powder ejection charges don’t mix with smoking!

 Keep driving on the field to a minimum, and on surrounding farms drive ONLY on the farm roads, and ONLY after talking to a MARS officer.
 We know the area and the farmers and can both help you find your rocket and keep the farmers happy.

 Pay attention!
-When the Launch Controller calls “Heads Up!” there’s a rocket overhead!
+When the Launch Control Officer calls “Heads Up!” there’s a rocket overhead!
 Pay attention to what’s going on!